Steak

 A steak is a cut of meat sliced across muscle fibers, sometimes including a bone.
 It is normally grilled or fried, and can be diced or cooked in sauce.
+In some cases, like in the dish steak tartare, the meat is eaten raw.

 Steaks are most commonly cut from cattle (beefsteak), but can also be cut from bison, buffalo, camel, goat, horse, kangaroo, sheep, ostrich, pigs, turkey, and deer, as well as various types of fish, especially salmon and large fish such as swordfish, shark, and marlin.
 Some cured meat, such as gammon, is commonly served as steak.
 Some cuts are categorized as steaks not because they are cut across the muscle fibers, but because they are relatively thin and cooked over a grill, such as skirt steak and flank steak.

 Grilled portobello mushroom may be called mushroom steak, and similarly for other vegetarian dishes.
 Imitation steak is a food product that is formed into a steak shape from various pieces of meat.
 Grilled fruits such as watermelon have been used as vegetarian steak alternatives.

 Etymology

 The word steak was written steke in Middle English, and comes from the mid-15th century Scandinavian word steik, related to the Old Norse steikja 'to roast on a stake', and so is related to the word stick or stake.
-The primary definition is "a thick slice of meat cut for roasting or grilling or frying, sometimes used in a pie or pudding; especially a piece cut from the hind-quarters of the animal".
+The primary definition of steak is "a thick slice of meat cut for roasting or grilling or frying, sometimes used in a pie or pudding; especially a piece cut from the hind-quarters of the animal".
 Fish suitable for cutting steaks from might be called "steak fish".
 An early written usage of the word "stekys" comes from a 15th-century cookbook, and makes reference to both beef or venison steaks.